sanaa-khan/mini-linux-shell/README.md

 - Background execution of prpograms (if the command has an ampersand & at the end)
 - Piping between programs via '|' e.g \<cmd1> | \<cmd2>
 - Shell ignores the SIGINT signal

+## How to Run
+All the code is in the file "gbsh.cpp."
+Any modifications should be made in that file.
+The provided Makefile will build the program.
+If you add any additional source code files, you need to add them to the Makefile in order for them to get built into the executable.
+Keep gbsh.cpp and the Makefile in the same directory, open a terminal there and run "make" to create the executable and run "./gbsh" to run the executable.